lanl-aea/waves/docs/tutorial_mesh_convergence.rst

 * The code pertainting to ``# Geometry`` and ``# Partition`` has been moved out of the parameter study's ``for`` loop.
   As this parameter study only involves a meshing parameter, the Geometry and Partition workflow steps need only happen once.
-Then, the mesh convergence parameter study can re-use ``rectangle_partition.cae`` as a common source.
+Then, the mesh convergence parameter study can reuse ``rectangle_partition.cae`` as a common source.
 * Note the highlighted lines for the ``target`` definitions in the ``# Geometry`` and ``# Partition`` code.
 Since this code is no longer inside of the ``for`` loop, the ``set_name`` directory has been dropped from the ``target`` definitions.
 As the first bullet alluded to, the targets for ``# Geometry`` and ``# Partition`` will be built in the overall build directory, ``build/tutorial_mesh_convergence``.
-* The folling two highlighted lines are necessary for the parameterized ``# Mesh`` workflow steps to re-use a common target.
+* The folling two highlighted lines are necessary for the parameterized ``# Mesh`` workflow steps to reuse a common target.
 First, the SCons file object for the ``rectangle_partition.cae`` file is extracted from the target list, ``partition_target`` as a source.
 The absolute path to the ``rectangle_partition.cae`` file in the build directory is made available as a variable in the second highlighted line.